moiatgit/rustbook/src/ch09-02-recoverable-errors-with-result.md

 {{#include ../listings/ch09-error-handling/listing-09-07/src/main.rs:here}}
 ```

-<span class="caption">Listing 9-7: A function that returns errors to the
+<span class="caption">Llistat 9-7: A function that returns errors to the
 calling code using the `?` operator</span>

 The `?` placed after a `Result` value is defined to work in almost the same way